Caleblan/RISC-Calculator/README.md

   first value is to large).
   ![Value of Operands is too Large](Pictures/ExcedingOperand.png "Value of Operands is too Large")

-- If an invalid characters are entered into a command requesting an integer value such as a character, the user will be notified that the operand is invalid.
+- If invalid characters are entered into a command requesting an integer value such as a character, the user will be notified that the operand is invalid.
   ![InvalidOperand](Pictures/InvalidOperand.png "Invalid Operands")